rozek/aframe-within-svelte/README.md

 ### Teminology ###

 A-Frame has an [entity-component-system](https://aframe.io/docs/1.3.0/introduction/entity-component-system.html) (ECS) architecture.
-As a consequence, it is _very_ important to keep in mind, that an A-Frame "component" is something completely different than a Svelte "component".
+As a consequence, an A-Frame "component" is something completely different than a Svelte "component".
 The following table tries to give a rough mapping between A-Frame "Entities", "Components" and "Systems" and their Svelte counterparts:

 <table>
 </table>